metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 ** PLEASE NOTE ** Tagger scripts are required to make use of these hidden variables.
 Please see the notes on "Usage" below.

 # Output
-All variables produced by this plugin are prefixed with "_cwp_", "_caa_" or "_cea_" depending on which section of the plugin (i.e.which Class) cretaed them.
+All variables produced by this plugin are prefixed with "_cwp_", "_caa_" or "_cea_" depending on which section of the plugin (i.e.which Class) created them.
 The basic variables are as follows:

 ## Work parts and levels
 - _cwp_work_n, where n is an integer >=0 : The work name at level n.
 For n=0, the tag is the same as the current standard Picard tag "work"